Ripley6811/EvoGyre/README.md

 Spaceship graphics provided by [Udacity](www.udacity.com).
 Planets and HUD text created by JWJ in
 Photoshop.
 Other special effects designed by JWJ in LibGDX.
+Title created in Photoshop using two fonts found through Google Fonts: "Nothing You Could Do" by Kimberly Geswein and "Michroma" by Vernon Adams.

 ## Credits